 Ironically, the entire town would suffer the consequences of American’s need for speed when Williams became the very last Route 66 town to be bypassed by I-40 on October 13, 1984.
 Williams, like other Route 66 towns suffered, but because of its proximity to the Grand Canyon, not nearly to the degree of many other small towns along the Mother Road.
 It was in the same year, that Williams’ entire downtown business district was placed on the National Register of Historic Places.

-Along the way, check out Cruiser’s Cafe, which is housed in the old C. Bene Gas Station, the Turqouise Teepee, and Rod’s Steak House, a Mother Road icon since 1945.
+Along the way, check out Cruiser’s Cafe, which is housed in the old C. Bene Gas Station, the Turquoise Teepee, and Rod’s Steak House, a Mother Road icon since 1945.

 Williams’ entire downtown area has been placed on the National Register of Historic Places, and there are several buildings along here that a deserve a stop.
 One interesting business is the Red Garter Bed & Bakery located at 137 Railroad Avenue.
-This century old inn was once a a popular saloon and bordello, and reportedly now houses a ghost.
+This century-old inn was once a popular saloon and bordello, and reportedly now houses a ghost.